-Supporting R700 billion in manufacturing exports This output reflects the impact of interventions across the dtic group which result in exports of manufactured goods.
-Interventions contributing to this output include the dtic group's contribution to a stable and predictable production and trade environment; financial support to companies wishing to enter the export market; provision of duty rebates to encourage export of value-added goods; and sector policies such as the Automotive Production and Development Programme (APDP) that underpins South Africa's successful export of Autos to demanding markets in the US and EU.
-10% of allocations made to the Arts Sector be granted for skills or goods for export Million Jobs Supported or covered by Master Plans This output reflects the reach of the dtic group's interventions in terms of jobs.
+SMMEs Supported This output reflects the impact of interventions across the dtic group to support the SMME's NLC's procurement is mostly from SMME businesses and therefore the support is already being rendered.
+Between October and March, at least 75 to the value of 70mil will be supported.
+Million Jobs Supported or covered by Master Plans This output reflects the reach of the dtic group's interventions in terms of jobs.
 It is measured as the total number of permanent, full-time jobs in the firms and sectors that have received financial or non-financial support from the dtic group.
 It includes firms that have accessed dtic group financial support; are covered by a sector masterplan which is in implementation; are benefiting from partnership agreements such as the EEIP; are benefiting from trade measures such as tariffs, rebates or sector interventions such as the APDP; or are located in an SEZ.
 Jobs supported from the NLC (NLDTF) funded projects across the sectors provided in the Lotteries Act.
 R30 Billion in support programmes administered by or in partnership with the dtic-group This output reflects the value of financial support provided by the dtic group to enterprises.
 It is measured as the value of financial support approved (but not necessarily disbursed) by the dtic, IDC and NEF including grants, loans, and equity and export promotion funds.
 Also included in the definition are financial disbursements from competition settlements, disbursements by the Social Employment fund, and BEE- mandated funds such as the employment equity investment programme (EEIP).
 In addition, the IDC and NEF will contribute R24.2 billion to the annual target of R30 billion.
 NLC funding provided for projects through the NLDTF.
 An equitable spread of funding nationally by ensuring that funding against the budget is allocated quarterly as follows: Q1 - 10% of the available budget Q2 - 40% of the available budget Q3 - 60% of the available budget Q4 - 95% of the available budget

 1000 Case studies of firms, workers, entrepreneurs, professionals, or communities impacted by the dtic measures: including 12 local films/ documentaries telling the SA story This output refers to production of 1 000 case studies of firms, workers, entrepreneurs, professionals or communities impacted by the dtic measures: including 12 local films/documentaries telling the SA story.
-The output will be measured through a simple count of the dtic success stories profiled by the dtic programmes and entities through written case studies, examples used in presentations, website highlights, advertising campaigns and social media platforms; as well as financing of 12 films that tell the SA story, including NLC = 200 (50 per quarter) aspects of our painful history development of charging infrastructure.
-52 Community Outreach Programmes by the dtic Group This output refers to the undertaking of community outreach programmes by relevant programmes and entities within the dtic group.
+The output will be measured through a simple count of the dtic success stories profiled by the dtic programmes and entities through written case studies, examples used in presentations, website highlights, advertising campaigns and social media platforms; as well as financing of 12 films that tell the SA story, including aspects of our painful history development of charging infrastructure.
+NLC = 100 (25 per quarter) 52 Community Outreach Programmes by the dtic Group This output refers to the undertaking of community outreach programmes by relevant programmes and entities within the dtic group.
 This entails: 1.
 Community outreach sessions showcasing the range of government support and programmes available to SMMEs (which includes bringing the dtic, DFIs, SARS and CIPC and other relevant agencies.
-2. Information dashboards on each district; or Coordination meeting with other entities to integrate dtic efforts within the district development model to bring the three spheres' contributions together.
 90 education and awareness workshops conducted nationally.
+Red tape reduction processes Red tape is defined as non-essential procedures, forms, licenses, and regulations that add to the cost of dealing with government Commencement of the process of review and amendment of the Lotteries Act and its Regulations.